neoforged/Documentation/docs/entities/livingentity.md

 ## Spawning

-In addition to the [regular ways of spawning][spawning], `Mob`s can also be spawned through some other means. `ArmorStand`s can be spawned through regular means, and `Player`s should not be instantiated yourself, except for `FakePlayer`s.
+In addition to the [regular ways of spawning][spawning] - that is, the `/summon` command and the in-code way via `Level#addFreshEntity` -, `Mob`s can also be spawned through some other means. `ArmorStand`s can be spawned through regular means, and `Player`s should not be instantiated yourself, except for `FakePlayer`s.

 ### Spawn Eggs